vivocha/arrest/README.md

     );
     ```

-  - getInfo: merges default and custom info.
+  - `getInfo`: merges default and custom info.

-  - getDefaultInfo: error responses, name of the resource as tag etc...
+  - `getDefaultInfo`: error responses, name of the resource as tag etc...

-  - getCustomInfo: empty by default, you can define it.
+  - `getCustomInfo`: empty by default, you can define it.

-  - **handler**: must be implemented in case of base resource.
+  - **`handler`**: must be implemented in case of base resource.
 Contains req, res, next.

 ## MongoDB Native Integration

-Arrest supports mongo and supports a set of methods that can be implemented to prepare, format and execute the query.
+Arrest integrates with MongoDB and supports a set of methods that can be implemented to prepare, format and execute the query.
 An arrest MongoOperation calls in pipeline a set of methods that supports the query:

-- **prepareQuery**: prepare the query
+- **`prepareQuery`**: prepare the query
-- **prepareDoc**: prepare doc to be saved in the db
+- **`prepareDoc`**: prepare doc to be saved in the db
-- **prepareOpts**: options to be passed to mongo: sort, skip, limit etc
+- **`prepareOpts`**: options to be passed to mongo: sort, skip, limit etc
-- **runOperation**: execute the command: findone, insertone, delete etc.
+- **`runOperation`**: execute the command: findone, insertone, delete etc.
-- **redactResult**: edit/manipulate the result. e.g. used to rename or delete fields, filter fields
+- **`redactResult`**: edit/manipulate the result. e.g. used to rename or delete fields, filter fields
-- **processResult**: send data result
+- **`processResult`**: send data result

-There is also a set of mongo operation provided by Arrest that extend the MongoOperation base operation:
+There is also a set of mongo operations provided by Arrest that extend the MongoOperation base operation:

-**CreateMongoOperation, PatchMongoOperation, QueryMongoOperation, ReadMongoOperation, RemoveMongoOperation, UpdateMongoOperation.**
+**`CreateMongoOperation`, `PatchMongoOperation`, `QueryMongoOperation`, `ReadMongoOperation`, `RemoveMongoOperation`, `UpdateMongoOperation`.**

 Tip: You can image that a query does not contains a doc.
 A create has no query, but a doc.
 Update has both: doc and query.